JakeSidSmith/jargs/README.md

 ### Collecting arguments

-The `collect` function is provided with your program and `argv` (from process), and returns a tree that represents the matched arguments, and handles calling the callbacks of any commands that were matched.
+The `collect` function is provided with your program and `argv` (from process).
+Collect returns a tree that represents the matched arguments, and handles calling the callbacks of any commands that were matched with the relevant part of the tree.

 ```javascript
 collect(Program('my-command'), process.argv);